Last Updated: March 1, 2021

 We are sharing information regarding the State of NH’s vaccine distribution plan, below.

-Registration Information for Those in Phase 1b
+Registration Information for Those in Phase 1b and 2a.

 |Phase 1b Qualifications||Vaccine Registration Instructions|